zoeblairfriedman/dynamic-orm-inheritance/README.md

 called Active Record that handles *all* of the ORM interactions for us, and we'll simply inherit our Ruby classes from Active Record's classes.

-<p class='util--hide'>View <a href='https://learn.co/lessons/dynamic-orm-inheritance'>Dynamic ORMs with Inheritance</a> on Learn.co and start learning to code for free.</p>